leandrosardi/blackops/README.md

 ![BlackOps Logfiles Watching](/assets/logfiles02.png)

-You can list the lines with **error keywords** into some logfiles, into some nodes.
+- You can run the command `ops keywords` for listing the lines with **error keywords** into some logfiles, into some nodes.

+E.g.:

 ```
 ops keywords worker* --filename=*dispatch.log
 ```

-The `keywords` command simply connect the node via SSH and perform a `cat <logfilename> | grep "keyword"` command.
+- The `keywords` command simply connect the node via SSH and perform a `cat <logfilename> | grep "keyword"` command.

 ## 18. Further Work